Architecture

 1. Queue data — BillboardBatch / CubeBatch / DebugDraw store plain items (done)

-3. CNA renderer adapters — upload buffers, issue CNA draw calls (future, Phase 4)
+3. CNA renderer adapters — CubeMeshRenderer / BillboardMeshRenderer upload buffers, issue real CNA draw calls (done for cubes & billboards; debug lines/boxes remain)

-This keeps every step testable without a GPU, and defers the concrete CNA draw-path decision to the phase that actually needs it.
+This kept every step testable without a GPU until it actually needed one, and deferred the concrete CNA draw-path decision to the phase that actually needed it.
+Debug line/box drawing is the one shape that hasn't made it through this pipeline yet.

 What Easy3D is deliberately NOT